 Dr. Sarah KornfieldAssociate Professor of Communication

-Her research primarily focuses on the rhetorical methods through which gender is performed and constructed in U.S. television.
+Her research primarily focuses on how gender is performed, produced and constructed in the United States.

 Areas of expertise

 - Critical research methods — How to interrogate a piece of public culture, working to make sense of how it functions in our society

 - Rhetorical theory — Historical and contemporary understandings of how humans publicly communicate

 - U.S. television culture — The average American spends four hours a day watching television and Dr. Kornfield’s research focuses on the history, industry, narratives and audience perspectives of U.S. television

 - Feminist theory —Understanding of how sexism functions in society and envisioning and practicing a more just world